dolivej/CHATBOT-API/README.md

 Then users can click the bottom left button to start interacting with the chatbot.

-This chatbot has interactions focused around "open times", "internet issues" and "contact details"
+This chatbot has interactions about open hours, locations, making an appointment and being transferred to a real person.

 There is also a section in the chatbot that displays the answers to some common issues.
 This would be updated by the IST Team.